vboyev-MSFT/defender-docs/defender-xdr/advanced-hunting-link-to-incident.md

       - **Description** - Give a helpful description for the grouped alerts.
       - **Recommended actions** - Provide remediation actions.

-5. In the **Entities** section, select the entities that are involved in the suspicious events.
-Those entities are used to correlate other alerts to the linked incident and are visible from the incident page.
+5. In the **Entities** section, you can find which entities are used to correlate other alerts to the linked incident.
+They also appear in the incident page.
+You can review the preselected entities categorized as follows:

-      For Microsoft Defender XDR data, the entities are automatically selected.
-If the data is from Microsoft Sentinel, you need to select the entities manually.

-      There are two sections for which you can select entities:

-    a. **Impacted assets** – impacted assets that appear in the selected events should be added here.
-The following types of assets can be added:
+    a. **Impacted assets** – assets impacted by the selected events, can be:
     - Account
     - Device
     - Mailbox